 It’s simple, with a strong, motivated and committed volunteer shop team behind you, anything is possible!

-Shelter Scotland helps over half a million people every year struggling with bad housing or homelessness through our advice, support and legal services.
+Shelter helps millions of people every year struggling with bad housing or homelessness through our advice, support and legal services.
 And we campaign to make sure that, one day, no one will have to turn to us for help.
 We're here so no one has to fight bad housing or homelessness on their own.

 Safeguarding is everyone's business.
 Shelter is committed to protecting the health, wellbeing and human rights of those we support, and enabling them to live free from harm, abuse and neglect.
 All our staff will be expected to observe professional standards of behaviour and conduct their work in line with our Safeguarding Policies.

-At Shelter Scotland, we welcome and encourage applications from everyone regardless of age, disability, gender, ethnicity, religion and sexual orientation.
+At Shelter, we welcome and encourage applications from everyone regardless of age, disability, gender, ethnicity, religion and sexual orientation.
 We are facing diverse problems, so need diverse people to tackle them.